Kyphosis

 Abnormal convexity of spine in thoracic and sacral region

 Kyphosis symptoms are most visible in appearance itself, with the top arch of the back appearing excessively rounded, creating a hunchback or hump-like appearance.
-However, this is not the only symptom and patients may also observe the following:
+However, this is not the only symptom, and patients may also observe the following:

 • Recurring back pain